openhab/openhab-docs/administration/console.md

 The method to access the console depends on how openHAB was started.

 * When started in interactive mode using the provided command line scripts, openHAB naturally transitions directly to the console prompt.
 * When started as a service (e.g. when installed from our package repository), openHAB is running as a background process.

-In both cases the console can be reached via Secure Shell connection (SSH).
+In both cases, the console can be reached via Secure Shell connection (SSH).

 To reach the console using SSH, use the following command to connect to the localhost interface on TCP port 8101.